← Back to All Blog Posts

 The cost of delivery goes up when drivers travel longer distances between stops.
 Better route optimization can reduce those distances and cut both fuel costs and labor.
 The right route optimization solution will find the best routes for each delivery run, taking into consideration time, distance, driver capacity, location, and traffic.
 The more factors the solution can consider—historical traffic patterns, the behavior of individual clients, availability and capacity of service units etc.—the more accurate the routes and ETAs will be.

-Solutions that have robust AI capabilities produce the most accurate results in the shortest time.
+Logistics planning software solutions that have robust AI capabilities produce the most accurate results in the shortest time.

 3. Get to know your customers better